revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-- Map Reduce is the way to distribute programs across a cluster to enable working on large data sets.
-It takes care of how the input data is split for processing across the cluster, and how results are aggregated.
-Hadoop Map Reduce is an open-source implementation.
+- Map Reduce is the way to distribute programs across a cluster to enable working on large data sets.It takes care of how the input data is split for processing across the cluster, and how results are aggregated.Hadoop Map Reduce is an open-source implementation.

 - Elastic Map Reduce is Amazon's platform which gives a hadoop as a service deployment so that you don’t have to install hadoop and can just write and run your map reduce application on the cloud.